Updated: 6 days ago

 #1 First things first: You'll need a Logo

-Obviously you’ll need a logo... but it’s more than just your company’s name written out in a random font.
+Obviously you need a logo... but it’s more than just your company’s name written out in a random font.

 For the sake of this blog post let’s assume you do have a logo.

-If you don't like the current colors or don't have any sort of color scheme, that's where this list comes in handy!
+If you don't like the current colors or don't have any sort of color scheme keep reading to learn how to come up with your own!

 #2 Your Color Palette and How to Create It